Jilliby

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Jilliby has 83 active public transport stops, all of which are bus stops.
-These stops are served by 13 different routes that together offer 120 weekly passenger trips.
-The accessibility of the transport system is rated as good, with residents typically living within 305 meters of the nearest stop.
+Jilliby has 84 active public transport stops, all of which are bus stops.
+These stops are served by 13 different routes that together provide 120 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 305 meters from the nearest stop.
+Most residents commute outward from Jilliby, with car being the dominant mode of transport at 96%.
+The average vehicle ownership per dwelling is 2.7, which is above the regional average.
+According to the 2021 Census, 31.4% of residents work from home, a figure that may be influenced by COVID-19 conditions.

-On average, there are 17 trips per day across all routes, which equates to approximately one weekly trip per individual stop.
+On average, there are 17 trips per day across all routes, equating to approximately one weekly trip per individual stop.

 Frequently Asked Questions - Transport